dhuka07/Front_End_Challege-by-Prepr/README.md

 # Front_End_Challege-by-Prepr
-MY task is to redesign a few key pages of the Prepr Network.
+My task is to redesign a few key pages of the Prepr Network.

 Reimagine and create frontend webpages of the following pages (and possible sub-pages):